Phone: (250) 721-8697

 E < 50 Fail, conditional supplemental exam

-N Fail, did not write examination or otherwise complete
+N Fail, did not write examination

 course requirements by the end of the term or session;